 Classic Air Inc. Products and Services

 At Classic Air heating and air conditioning we specialize in central air conditioning and heating systems for every size and type of home or business.
-As authorized dealers of Lennox, Tempstar and Aire-Flo brands, we offer excellence in quality, selection and pricing.
-We provide Air Conditioners, Heat Pumps, Gas and Electric Furnaces, High Efficient Air Cleaners, Air Filters, Humidifiers, etc.
+As authorized dealers of Lennox, Tempstar, Mitsubishi, and AprilAire brands we offer excellence in quality, selection and pricing.
+We provide Air Conditioners, Heat Pumps, Gas and Electric Furnaces, Package Units, Mini-Split Systems, Hanging Heaters, High Efficient Air Cleaners, Air Filters, Humidifiers, etc.

 When purchasing a replacement air conditioner there is more to choose than just the brand.
 There are several features or ratings that you must take into consideration.

 Each manufacturer offers a wide range of models which are primarily differentiated by cooling capacity, electrical efficiency, noise level, warranty and, of course price.
 Our estimators will work with you to determine the relative importance of each of these features and help you to select the model which provides you with the optimum in value and performance.

 Heat pumps keep your home or business warm in the winter and perfectly cool in the summer.
 In the winter the heat pump captures the heat that is always present in the outside – even in the coldest of weather – and pumps back indoors.

 In the summer, it’s and air conditioner, pulling the heat out and releasing it outside.
 Similar to the air conditioner there is a lot more to choose from than just the brand.
 Learn about the new refrigerant

 Your central air conditioning system consists of two parts, an outdoor unit and an indoor unit.
 The air handler is the indoor unit that circulates conditioned air throughout your home.
 An air handler paired with an air conditioner circulates cool air throughout your house during the summer months.